 If you’re looking for a breakfast place with delicious food and good coffee, head to Stomping Grounds.
 You can even see the machine that roasts the beans in-house.

-Other speciality coffee shops we recommend include Mokha 1450 in Al Safa (04 321 6455), named after the historic city in Yemen where coffee is rumoured to have originated and Cafe Rider (04 321 4411) a quirky coffee shop located in a warehouse in Al Quoz, where as the name suggests, you can buy both coffee and custom motorcycles.
+Other speciality coffee shops we recommend include Mokha 1450 in Al Safa (04 321 6455), named after the historic city in Yemen where coffee is rumoured to have originated and Cafe Rider (04 321 4411) a quirky coffee shop located in a warehouse in Al Quoz, where, as the name suggests, you can find both coffee and custom motorcycles.